Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/README.md

-# Ready, Set, Research! - Syllabus Repository
+# Ready, Set, Research! - Syllabus Repository for the Senior Comprehensive Project (600 and 610)

 This repository contains the syllabus for both a Fall and a Spring semester course in research methods in Computer Science.
+Specifically, it contains the following files:

 - [CMPSC 600 Fall Semester Syllabus](/cmpsc-600-fall-syllabus.md)
 - [CMPSC 610 Spring Semester Syllabus](/cmpsc-610-spring-syllabus.md)